Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

-Last updated: September 28, 2024
+Last updated: September 29, 2025

 I. Background

 The availability of objective and standardized metrics used to differentiate applicants has been a long-established challenge for programs in graduate medical education.
-This includes the United States Medical Licensing Exam (USMLE) Step 1 and Comprehensive Osteopathic Medical Licensing Exam (COMLEX) Level 1 transitioning to pass/fail scoring systems in 2022.[1],[2] This change, in particular, added increasing difficulty for program directors to assess and compare applicants’ academic preparation on a uniform scale, leaving them with limited options, such as USMLE Step 2 CK scores, COMLEX Level 2-CE scores, and/or the perceived prestige or ranking of the medical school as potential alternatives, This has led to concerns about fairness and consistency in the residency selection process.[3]
+This includes the United States Medical Licensing Exam (USMLE) Step 1 and Comprehensive Osteopathic Medical Licensing Exam (COMLEX) Level 1 transitioning to pass/fail scoring systems in 2022.[1],[2] This change, in particular, created additional difficulty for program directors to assess and compare applicants’ academic performance on a uniform scale, leaving them with limited options, such as USMLE Step 2 CK scores, COMLEX Level 2-CE scores, and/or the perceived prestige or ranking of the medical school as potential alternatives, This has led to concerns about fairness and consistency in the residency selection process.[3]

-Standardized letters of evaluation (SLOEs) have gained favor in various specialties.
+Standardized letters of evaluation (SLOEs) have also gained favor in various specialties.
 SLOEs function as additional tools to assess academic and clinical performance in a more uniform manner.
 However, the information and standards provided in SLOEs are variable and so objective metrics remain scarce.

 Historically, the Medical Student Performance Evaluation (MSPE) or “Dean’s Letter” has functioned as a “Summary letter of evaluation intended to provide residency program directors an honest and objective summary of a student’s salient experiences, attributes, and academic performance.”[4]
-The Association of American Medical Colleges (AAMC) Group on Student Affairs (GSA) Committee on Student Affairs (COSA) MSPE Effective Practices Working Group last released major recommendations in 2016, and then provided updated guidance in May 2022 following disruptions in medical education due to COVID-19.
+The Association of American Medical Colleges (AAMC) Group on Student Affairs (GSA) Committee on Student Affairs (COSA) MSPE Effective Practices Working Group last released major recommendations in 2016 and then provided updated guidance in May 2022 following disruptions in medical education due to COVID-19.

 While the MSPE has added some standardization of student academic performance, there is inconsistency in format and content by medical schools.
 What is defined as a required “core clerkship,” one that provides medical students a supervised training period with hands-on experience in patient care, also differs by medical school and specialty discipline.[5]
 Additional variability includes non-standard grading scales (categorical, letter, numerical, etc.) and grading distributions within and across medical schools.
 This makes understanding and comparison of grades difficult, requiring manual intervention that increases program director and other evaluator review time.
 This may also lead to an overreliance on letters of recommendation or other information provided by medical schools (or letter writers) that are well-known to the reviewers, enhancing the potential for bias and disadvantaging applicants from lesser known or newer medical schools.[6]